Frequently Asked Questions

 In addition, students considering careers in law receive outstanding preparation at the Wilkes Honors College.
 Again, no particular major is required for admission to law school.
 Law schools require strong analytical and writing skills, an outstanding academic record, and a competitive LSAT (Law School Admission Test) score.
 The Honors College's emphasis on writing and critical thinking provides students with the skills law schools seek.
 Additionally, advisors provide information about law schools and assist with the application process.
 The Wilkes Honors College also has exciting pathway programs for those wishing to pursue careers in teaching, engineering, business and more.

-What opportunities are there for athletes who want to compete in collegiate sports?
+What opportunities exist for athletes who want to compete in collegiate sports?

 The Wilkes Honors College provides opportunities for intramural sports on the Jupiter campus.
 There are additional opportunities to compete in collegiate sports on the Boca Raton campus.